danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 EvoPrompt provides a data-driven framework to improving model performance without additional training.
 This is crucial for scenarios where re-training a model is either computationally expensive or practically infeasible.

 - **Black-Box Utilization:**
-The ability to treat LLMs as black-boxes opens up the possibility of applying EvoPrompt across different domains and for different tasks, making it a versatile tool for NLP applications.
+Because EvoPrompt does not need access to model parameters, EvoPrompt is capable of improving the usage of model-as-service products or black-box LLMs.
+Further, it can be applied to a variety of pre-trained models without needing specific adaptations.

 - **Computational Efficiency:**
 The lack of a need for gradient calculations and parameter updates significantly speeds up the optimization process.
 This is especially important when the optimization has to be performed multiple times or in real-time scenarios.